 How do I register for classes?

-- To register for classes at Sierra Nevada College, you must meet with your advisor to fill out a Registration Form and plan your schedule.
+- To register for classes at Sierra Nevada University, you must meet with your advisor to fill out a Registration Form and plan your schedule.
 In order for us to process your form, your advisor must sign your registration form.
 If any holds are present on your account, this can prohibit us from processing your registration form.

 How do I add and drop a class?